intel/dffml/docs/usage/webhook/deploy.rst

     All the code for this example is located under the `examples/ffmpeg <https://github.com/intel/dffml/blob/master/examples/ffmpeg/>`_
-    directory of the DFFML source code.
+    directory of the DFFML source code.Rest of the tutorial is ran from the root of this folder.

-Writing operations and definitions to convert videos files to gif by calling ``ffmpeg``
+Write operations and definitions to convert videos files to gif by calling ``ffmpeg`` (Make sure you `download and install <https://www.ffmpeg.org/download.html>`_ it.).
+The operation accepts bytes (of the video), converts it to gif and outputs it as bytes.

 **ffmpeg/operations.py**